sapozhnikovv/OnTran.EF.SCU/README.md

 All services from the dependency injection scope automatically use the shared transaction and connection.

-So, It is not only about 'set connection and transaction for context', it also about 'create scoped short-lived context for services from scope' and use local transaction.
+So, It is not only about 'set connection and transaction for context', it also about 'create scoped short-lived context for services from scope' and use local transaction -> it is about Memory Management.

 Support DB types: